Completely unique care in psychiatric residential support, with individualized treatment, wellness

 “It’s such a motivated group of staff here, who want to make the world a better place for people who are in an unfortunate mental health situation,” Dr. Turner has said.
 Click here to learn more about Dr. Turner.
 For a special presentation he prepared about Bethany Residence for the Legislative Assembly of Ontario Select Committee on Mental Health and Addictions click here (please note that the per diem and private rates listed in Dr. Turner's presentation are outdated and no longer valid).
 Also, please click here for transcript extracts from the Committee Hearings, which underscore the benefits of psychiatric residential treatment to patients, families and our community.

 Dr. Naidoo, general medical practitioner, also visits Bethany once a week to care for and treat Bethany’s residents.
 He has also been working at Bethany for decades.

 It is with Bethany's multi-disciplinary team, that also includes Activities Director, Natascha Bailey, the many staff members, PSWs, SSWs, homemakers, housekeeping, cooks and other kitchen staff and more, that we are able to offer the type of whole-person care that means so much to us.
 We also receive a lot of support from our community through outreach programs and other networks.

-Some of the specialized services we are able to offer at Bethany include case management, nurse-monitored and secure medication administration, life-skills programs (such as cooking classes, hygiene care and budgeting), medical and family liaison with supports and also medical administration assistance (including the arrangement of in-house and outside doctor’s appointments for residents).
+Some of the specialized services we are able to offer at Bethany include nurse-monitored and secure medication administration, life-skills programs (such as cooking classes, hygiene care and budgeting), medical and family liaison with supports and also medical administration assistance (including the arrangement of in-house and outside doctor’s appointments for residents).
 We also offer a host of daily activities and field trips to improve quality of life.
 These activities include a variety of physical exercise programs, art therapy and other creative arts practices, games and hobbies, as well as activities that promote mindfulness, bonding between residents, and education upgrades.